Economic Impact of the Higher Education System of Oklahoma

 Individuals wanting to start a business, businesses needing a particular service, and economic developers searching for the perfect location are the targeted customers for the database.
 After selecting all the desired criteria and running the search, the results are shown on the screen and are available in two additional formats – a grid and exportable Excel spreadsheet.
 The database is provided by the State Regents as a mechanism to locate the available business support services at the various colleges and universities in the Oklahoma State System of Higher Education.

-The Workforce and Economic Development (WED) Division of the State Regents provides project assistance to the Business Location Division of the Oklahoma Department of Commerce, which is responsible for recruiting companies considering relocating or expanding to Oklahoma.
-WED partnered with Commerce on 16 projects in 2011 related to energy, advanced materials, aerospace, business services and manufacturing.
-Additionally, WED collaborated with the Greater Oklahoma City Chamber for an Information Technology project with a potential 200 new jobs at an annual average wage of $40,000.
-The projects totaled $194 million in investment with an average wage of $47,965.
+The Workforce and Economic Development (WED) Division of the State Regents provides project assistance to the Business Location Division of the Oklahoma Department of Commerce, which is responsible for recruiting companies considering relocation or expansion to Oklahoma.
+WED partnered with Commerce and local chambers on 18 projects in FY 2014 related to information technology, energy research and development, advanced materials, aerospace, shared business services, and manufacturing.
+The average wage for FY 2014 successes is $42,776 for the 3,713 jobs created.
+The projects totaled approximately $1.1 billion in investments.